beelzick/beelzick/README.md

 # Hi, I'm [Kacper][website] 👋
-I build apps in React
+I feel the power of React :zap:

 ## 	:eye: Some facts about me